MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

 ### "Guide can't be opened" error message

-As part of the update to the Dynamics 365 Guides solution that was released on April 28, 2020, all your guides should automatically be converted from schema v3 to v4.
-Schema v4 enables Dynamics 365 Guides content to be stored in entities instead of inside a single JavaScript Object Notation (JSON) file.
-Therefore, you can take advantage of the Common Data Service Web application programming interface (API) and Microsoft Power Platform functionality by using Dynamics 365 Guides content.
+As part of the October 1 update of the Dynamics 365 Guides solution, all your guides should automatically be converted from schema v3 or v4 to v5.
+Schema v5 enables the latest features, such as branching and triggers, and also includes all changes from schema v4 introduced on April 28, 2020.

-In rare cases, the conversion of a guide from schema v3 to v4 might be unsuccessful, for reasons that include but aren't limited to the following:
+In rare cases, the conversion of a guide from schema v3 or v4 to v5 might be unsuccessful, for reasons that include but aren't limited to the following:

 - A guide was being authored in the PC or HoloLens app when the solution was updated.